 The Group Board plays a pivotal role in overseeing the operation of all Health and Safety.
 The Group Board reviews a monthly report on Health and Safety at each meeting.
 This report covers incidents, near misses, reportable and non-reportable incidents.
 The Accident Frequency Rate (AFR) representing the number of reportable incidents per 100,000 man-hours worked is shown above.

-In 2015, we experienced an increase in AFR vs. 2014.
-This represented five reportable incidents compared to three in 2014.
+In 2016, we experienced an increase in AFR vs. 2015.
+This represented nine reportable incidents compared to five in 2015.
 All reportable incidents are investigated thoroughly by our Health & Safety team and changes to working practices implemented if required.

 Annual customer satisfaction scores